heyitswither/OutOfTheBlue/README.md

 # OutOfTheBlue
 Just a little project using PiFM + Twilio

+### Usage:

+`sudo python3 main.py`

+ffmpeg needs to be in PATH, install youtube\_dl so that it is accessible with sudo (in /usr/local or virtualenv).

+[pifm](https://github.com/rm-hull/pifm) execuatable needs to be in this directory.

+You need to be running this on a raspberry pi.

+### TODO:

+- twilio integration
+- fill queue if offline
+- fill queue if no requests
+- only allow one request per person in queue
+- commands

+### Notes:

 So the gist is this: you'll text in whatever song you want to play and this'll play it on the radio.

 Will probably use youtube-dl and download whatever song people want played.